-ii.
-Employees Hired On or after 12/20/98: PTO accumulation shall be limited to four hundred eighty (480) hours.
+i.
 Accruals will cease when the limit is reached and will resume only when the balance is below four hundred and eighty (480) hours.

 Management shall be responsible for encouraging and allowing proper scheduling for employees taking annual leave in order to avoid any forfeiture of PTO.
 It is not the intent that employees be allowed to forfeit PTO.